vatesfr/xen-orchestra/docs/docs/configuration.md

 The configuration file is located at `/etc/xo-server/config.toml`.
 :::

-If you need to do any configuration on the system itself (firewall, SSH…), check the [XOA dedicated section](xoa.md).
+If you need to do any configuration on the system itself (firewall, SSH…), check the [XOA reference](xo5/xoa.md).

 ## Using XO 5 as the Default Interface